brendanmetzger/idyll/app/README.md

 ### The Controller Class

-Provides some default methods and enforces some abstract methods when setting up a new controller
+Provides some default methods and enforces some abstract methods when setting up a new controller.
+The controller defines authentication procedures.

 ### The Model Class